How to Update Signatures in Documents Programmatically for .NET

 Install-Package GroupDocs.Signature

-Alternatively, use the NuGet Package Manager UI by searching for “GroupDocs.Signature” and installing the latest version.
+Alternatively, you can use the NuGet Package Manager UI by searching for “GroupDocs.Signature” and clicking install.
+Choose whichever method fits your workflow—they all accomplish the same thing.

 License Acquisition